-There are three major parts to a gristmill: the raceway, water wheel and grinding stone.
+There are three major parts to a gristmill: the raceway ( or sluice), water wheel and grinding stone.
 The raceway channels the flowing water to the wheel.
 The water forces the wheel to turn.
 The turning wheel powers the grinding stones by a series of shafts and pulleys or gears and shafts.
 The grinding action of the stones breaks the grain into small, usable pieces like flour, cornmeal, and grits.

 There are many types of water wheels that were used.
 The first and least efficient looked like a great paddle wheel and was called "undershot."
 It was simply propelled by the flowing water pushing on its blades.
 Grants Old Mill is considered an undershot.